Sergo2049/documentation/content/applications/finance/accounting/customer_invoices/deferred_revenues.rst

   :ref:`generate them manually <customer_invoices/deferred/generate_manually>` by selecting the :guilabel:`Manually & Grouped` option instead.
 Amount Computation
   Suppose an invoice of $1200 must be deferred over 12 months.
-The :guilabel:`Equal per month` computation accounts for $100 each month, while the :guilabel:`Based on days` computation accounts for different amounts depending on the number of days in each month.
+The :guilabel:`Months` option accounts for $100 each month prorated to the number of days in that month (e.g. $50 for the first month if the :guilabel:`Start Date` is set to the 15th of the month), while the :guilabel:`Full Months` option considers each month started to be full (e.g. $100 for the first month even if the :guilabel:`Start Date` is set to the 15th of the month); this means that the last month will recognize $0.
+Finally the :guilabel:`Days` option accounts for different amounts depending on the number of days in each month (e.g. ~$102 for January and $92 for February).

 .. _customer_invoices/deferred/generate_on_validation: